Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 # These create an "all or nothing" waterfall problem that spans from the server to the client, where each issue must be resolved before moving to the next one.

 # This is inefficient if some parts of our app are slower than other, as is often the case in real-world apps.

+## Hydration in Next.js is the process where a server-rendered React application gets "re-activated" on the client side.
+In a Next.js application, content is initially rendered on the server, then sent as HTML to the client.
+Once the JavaScript code arrives, React takes over and hydrates the static HTML with interactivity, allowing it to become a fully functional React app.

+Q. How Hydration Works ?
+1).
+Server-Side Rendering (SSR): Next.js renders the page on the server and sends the fully rendered HTML to the client.

+2).
+Hydration: When the client receives the static HTML, React "hydrates" it.
+This means it attaches event listeners, state, and other React features to the existing HTML structure, making it interactive.

+## Lec 48 - Suspense for SSR (7:48)

+# Drawbacks of SSR - All or Nothing Waterfall
+1).
+Data Fetching must be completed before server can begin rendering HTML,

+2).
+The JavaScript required for the components needs to be fully loaded on the client side before the hydration process can start,

+3).
+All components have to be hydrated before they become interactive,

+# Theses issues contribute to an 'all-or-nothing' waterfall scenario, resulting in inefficiencies, especially if certain parts of your application are slower than others.

+# To address these performance drawbacks of SSR, React 18 introduced the suspense SSR architecture,

+# Suspense SSR Architecture :- This new architecture allows us to use the suspense component to unlock two major SSR features and they are :-
+1).
+HTML streaming on the server,
+2).
+Selective hydration on the client,